 How to find the perfect fit

-When you’re trying to make a decision for your small business on which of these two funding options is right for you, there are two big factors to consider:
+When you’re trying to make a decision for your small business on the difference between a grant and a loan, and which of these two funding options is right for you, there are two big factors to consider:

 The stage of your business

 If your business is younger than a year old or hasn’t even launched, a small business loan won’t be a good fit.
 Lenders need a track record (even if it’s short) of how your business has succeeded in the past to predict your ability to succeed in the future—startups usually don’t have that.

 Alternatively, grants are available to small businesses of all ages, regardless of whether they’ve been around for two months or twenty years.
 Check out federalgrants.com for a comprehensive list of grants available to small businesses.